pingcap/docs-cn/tidb-lightning/tidb-lightning-faq.md

 - The space occupied by indices
 - Space amplification in RocksDB

-## Can TiKV Importer be restarted while TiDB Lightning is running?

-No. TiKV Importer stores some information of engines in memory.
-If `tikv-importer` is restarted, `tidb-lightning` will be stopped due to lost connection.
-At this point, you need to [destroy the failed checkpoints](/tidb-lightning/tidb-lightning-checkpoints.md#--checkpoint-error-destroy) as those TiKV Importer-specific information is lost.
-You can restart TiDB Lightning afterwards.

-See also [How to properly restart TiDB Lightning?](#how-to-properly-restart-tidb-lightning) for the correct sequence.

 ## How to completely destroy all intermediate data associated with TiDB Lightning?

 1. Delete the checkpoint file.